 - After kicking with both legs return to the start position and repeat for 2 sets of 10

-This exercise works your glutes and hamstrings.
-Make sure to not let your butt drop down as you are performing the kicks.
+This exercise works the glutes and hamstrings.
+Make sure to not let the hips sag while performing the kicks.

 Posture correction takes time.
-Performing these exercises will help you develop the strength and flexibility necessary to bring your pelvis and spine into good static alignment.
-As you feel more confident in your ability to hold your back in a neutral position, work on maintaining that posture during other activities throughout the day.
-Don’t forget about the top half either.
-Consider working on forward head correction also, for improving alignment of the whole spine.
+These exercises are geared toward developing strength and flexibility to help bring the pelvis and spine into a more neutral alignment.
+Holding the back in a neutral position can also be incorporated into other activities throughout the day.
+Consider forward head correction also, for improving alignment of the whole spine.

 If you have any questions or suggestions for other exercises feel free to leave them in the comment section below.